awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kendra-datasource-confluencespacetoindexfieldmapping.md

 # AWS::Kendra::DataSource ConfluenceSpaceToIndexFieldMapping<a name="aws-properties-kendra-datasource-confluencespacetoindexfieldmapping"></a>

-Defines the mapping between a field in the Confluence data source to a Amazon Kendra index field\.
+Defines the mapping between a field in the Confluence data source to an Amazon Kendra index field\.

-You must first create the index field using the `UpdateIndex` operation\.
+You must first create the index field using the `UpdateIndex` API\.

 ## Syntax<a name="aws-properties-kendra-datasource-confluencespacetoindexfieldmapping-syntax"></a>